Vishnu15018/surface-crack-detection/README.md

     ii.
 Classification module output is used for adjusting the thresholding
 2. Used Unet and Vgg-unet, LinkNet model.
 3. The dataset used in this are https://go.vicos.si/sccdnetdbcorrected.
+4. model_pred.py file contains the linknet model used for the prediction.